Our people

 denise.stevens@c3health.org

-Elisabeth is senior project manager at C3.
+Elisabeth is assistant director at C3.

 She is a physiotherapist and has completed her Master of Public Health (MPH) at King’s College London.
 Elisabeth has worked in various areas of health including musculoskeletal health and women’s health, in both the NHS and private sector.
 Her interest in C3 and as a physiotherapist lies in exploring opportunities to increase participation in physical activity for everybody.